marcglasberg/asyncredux.com/flutter/other-packages/using-the-provider-package.md

 boilerplate, and want to access the store directly from inside a single widget.

-Please visit the [provider_for_redux](https://pub.dev/packages/provider_for_redux) package for in-depth explanation and examples on how to use Async Redux and Provider together.
+Please visit the [provider_for_redux](https://pub.dev/packages/provider_for_redux) package for in-depth explanation and examples on how to use AsyncRedux and Provider together.